|By Tim Trower, Mail Tribune, Medford, Ore.|

 The recent retrieval was the first at RVCC, and there were a lot of balls in bad shape, said Hilty.
 He expects the divers to come a couple times a year going forward, and the balls they get will be in much better condition and will likely fetch a little more money per ball.

-Those are "pearls," said Domenzain, noting that the retrieval process took him back to his childhood in Arizona.
-He and a buddy would sneak onto a course at night and dive for balls on a hole with an island green.
+Those are "pearls," said Domenzain, noting that the retrieval process took him back to his childhood in

 "It was the second hole," he said, "so the balls didn't get hit very often.
 A lot of times you'd find pearls in there."